mo-elgazar74/Linear-Regression-ML/README.md

 ## 📜 License

-This project is for educational purposes.
-No warranty is provided.
-Dataset copyright belongs to the original creators.

----
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ### ✨ Contributions welcome!